-The Bucket of Blood has proudly been serving ‘em up since 1876, and never looked back, baby.
-Despite the sinister name, The Bucket of Blood couldn’t be more charming, either.
+The Bucket of Blood Saloon has proudly been serving ‘em up since 1876, and never looked back.
+Despite the sinister name, the Bucket of Blood couldn’t be more charming.
 The building you see today was built in 1876, following the Great Fire of 1875 that destroyed most of Virginia City.
-The business that originally stood in this location was completely leveled, and it wasn’t until a recently that archaeologists made an amazing discovery.
+The business that originally stood in this location was completely leveled, and it wasn’t until recently that archaeologists made an amazing discovery.

-Patrons will enjoy much more than their favorite libation after transporting back in time and into the days of the Comstock inside The Bucket of Blood, where history lessons and tales of times past flow like the waters of the Truckee River just north of town.
-Most weekends you can enjoy live music from David John and the Comstock Cowboys, the official house band of the saloon, and a local favorite in the surrounding area.
-Grab a signature Bloody Mary and some fresh popcorn, admire an unmatched view of Six Mile Canyon, and kick back to the sounds of the Old West in the Old West.
-Does it get better?
+Patrons will enjoy much more than their favorite libation after transporting back in time and into the days of the Comstock inside the Bucket of Blood, where history lessons and tales of times past flow like the waters in the flumes that carried Lake Tahoe timber toward their destination in Virginia City’s famous mines.
+Most weekends, you can enjoy live music from local country stars David John and the Comstock Cowboys, the official house band of the saloon, and a regional favorite.
+Grab a signature Bloody Mary and some fresh popcorn, admire the unmatched Hundred-Mile View over Six Mile Canyon, and kick back to the sounds of the Old West in the Old West.

 Although hours can vary, you can visit the Bucket of Blood Saloon in Virginia City seven days a week from 9:00 AM to 8:00 PM.